Skymonster97/wow-config-monitor/README.md

 # wow-config-monitor

-> World of Warcraft configuration monitor
+> Monitoring of World of Warcraft configuration file and restoring user defined settings

 ## Warning